 Before entering public life, Dan was the owner of Kick City Martial Arts, responsible for training hundreds of men, women and youth to bring out their best.

 Dan has been a member of the federal Conservative Party of Canada since 2006, where he volunteered as director and later President of the Okanagan-Coquihalla Conservative Association.
 Locally Dan supported and saw firsthand how one can make a difference by the work and example of the Hon.
 Stockwell Day.

 On June 28 of 2012 Dan became one of the first MP’s in recent history to have a Private Members Bill (Bill 311) to become law with the unanimous all party support of both the House of Commons and the Canadian Senate.
 Bill C-311 “An Act to amend the Importation of intoxicating liquors Act” amended a prohibition era law to prevent the free trade of wine over provincial borders.
 June 28 of each year is now celebrated by wine producers and lovers as `Canadian Wine Day`.
-In September of 2013 Prime Minister Stephen Harper named Dan as the new Parliamentary Secretary to the President of the Treasury Board.
-As the Parliamentary Secretary Dan was influential in the passing of Bill C-21, the “Red Tape Reduction Act”.
-Dan’s ongoing work on regulatory reform and red tape reduction has led to a nomination for the coveted “Golden Scissors” award from the Canadian Federation of Independent Business.
+Dan has championed the new Aquatic Invasive Species regulations coming into force that will help better protect British Columbia fresh water lakes from invasive zebra and quagga mussels.
+Dan’s Parliamentary record includes being recognized by the Ottawa Citizen in 2015 as one of only five MPs in Canada with a 100% voting attendance record.

 In October of 2015 Dan Albas was re-elected to Parliament representing the new riding of Central Okanagan Similkameen Nicola.
-As a member of the official opposition Dan was proud to be named as the critic for Inter-Provincial Trade and Labour Mobility.
-MP Dan Albas welcomes comments, questions and concerns from citizens and is often available to speak to groups and organizations on matters of Federal concern.
+As a member of the official opposition Dan was proud to be named as the Shadow Minister for Small Business, in addition to his role on the Standing Committee on Finance.